kontur/fontsampler-wordpress-plugin/readme.txt

 6. This is how you include a Fontsampler in a page or post: Simply add the shortcode for the created Fontsampler to your text

 == Changelog ==

+= 0.3.6 =
+* Implemented a feature that strips pasted text of its original styling
+* Fixed an issue that caused dropdowns to not work on mobile devices
+* Fixed an issue in the admin area that overwrote font names when uploading several fonts at once
+* Fixed several styling and preview issues in the admin area

 = 0.3.1, 0.3.2, 0.3.3 =
 * Hotfix to prevent buggy PHP 5.6 T_PAAMAYIM_NEKUDOTAYIM (::) error